IamAdamaa/CS-2033-Projects/Arch-Linux-installation.md

 ## Network configuration
-- confirmed my network interface is listed and enabled using the command `ip link` Should look like this: ![[Pasted image 20251102223313.png]]
+- I confirmed my network interface is listed and enabled using the command `ip link`
-	- ens33 means I am connected via ethernet and "state **UP**" means its enabled
+  - I had `ens33` which means I am connected via ethernet and "state **UP**" meant its enabled

 - To further confirm connection and that DNS is working I used the command `ping ping.archlinux`